Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

 Why This Course Matters

-In today’s rapidly evolving technology landscape, AI literacy is becoming as fundamental as computer literacy was a generation ago.
-Whether you’re a manager trying to understand how AI could transform your department, a marketer exploring new creative tools, or an entrepreneur looking for competitive advantages, this course provides the essential foundation you need.
+In today’s fast-moving world, knowing about AI is as important as computer skills were a generation ago.
+Whether you’re a manager figuring out how AI can help your team, a marketer looking for new tools, or an entrepreneur seeking an edge, this course gives you the essential skills you need.

 What Makes This Course Different